-My pilgrimage began with traditional Scottish single malts and blends before exploring world whiskies from India, Taiwan, South Africa, Europe, and Australia.
+My pilgrimage began with traditional Scottish single malts and blends.
+From there I started exploring world whiskies from India such as the Amrut Two Continents, Kavalan from Taiwan, Three Ships from South Africa, Europe, and Australia.
 Eventually, my journey led me to the sweet embrace of bourbon and Tennessee whiskies, as my palate tends to lean toward the sweeter notes.

 Living in South Africa, I’ve encountered some limitations regarding the availability and affordability of bourbon, especially with the challenges brought on by currency fluctuations.
 However, my quest for new experiences led me to discover this budget-friendly gem, Evan Williams bourbon whiskey.